cfle/In-Vivo-Ephys-Code/README.txt

-This is the personal MATLAB code repository for C.Walsh, which includes the key functions used to generate the data presented in "Beta-bursting in the Retrosplenial Cortex is a neurophysiological correlate of environmental novelty which is disrupted in a mouse model of Alzheimer’s disease pathology." by C.Walsh et al. (WORKING TITLE)
+This is the personal MATLAB code repository for C.Walsh, which includes the key functions used to generate the data presented in "Beta-bursting in the Retrosplenial Cortex is a neurophysiological correlate of environmental novelty which is disrupted in a mouse model of Alzheimerâ€™s disease pathology." by C.Walsh et al. (WORKING TITLE)
 All of the code here was written by C.Walsh from 2017 to 2021.